 Trump says 'dreamer' immigrants deal is near

-WASHINGTON: President Donald Trump said on Thursday (Sep 14) he was "fairly close" to finalizing a deal with Democrats allowing young immigrants to remain in the United States, antagonizing anti-immigration Republicans who worry he is violating his own campaign pledges.
+WASHINGTON: President Donald Trump said on Thursday (Sep 14) he was "fairly close" to finalising a deal with Democrats allowing young immigrants to remain in the United States, antagonising anti-immigration Republicans who worry he is violating his own campaign pledges.

 "Does anybody really want to throw out good, educated and accomplished young people who have jobs, some serving in the military?
 Really!"
 Trump tweeted, hours after he hosted a dinner meeting with top congressional Democrats in which they discussed securing the border in exchange for protections for immigrants known as "Dreamers."